Bloom-host/BloomDocs/docs/running_a_server/whitelisting.md

 ## Whitelisting On Java

-To start off heres a list of all the sub commands under the whitelist command:
+To start off here's a list of all the sub-commands under the whitelist command:
 * `/whitelist add [player]` - Adds a player to the list
 * `/whitelist list` - Shows you the current list of whitelisted players
 * `/whitelist off` - Turns off the whitelist, which allows anyone to join